quicwg/base-drafts/draft-ietf-quic-recovery.md

 Sending multiple packets into the network without any delay between them creates a packet burst that might cause short-term congestion and losses.
-Implementations MUST either use pacing or limit such bursts to the initial congestion window, which is recommended to be the minimum of 10 * max_datagram_size and max(2* max_datagram_size, 14720)), where max_datagram_size is the current maximum size of a datagram for the connection, not including UDP or IP overhead.
+Implementations SHOULD limit such bursts to the initial congestion window, which is recommended to be the minimum of 10 * max_datagram_size and max(2* max_datagram_size, 14720)), where max_datagram_size is the current maximum size of a datagram for the connection, not including UDP or IP overhead.

-As an example of a well-known and publicly available implementation of a flow pacer, implementers are referred to the Fair Queue packet scheduler (fq qdisc) in Linux (3.11 onwards).
+To effectively avoid creating these large packet bursts, a sender SHOULD also enforce a minimum time between sending the above mentioned bursts.
+To achieve high throughput while at the same time minimizing the bursts it is considered safe to wait for (RTT * maximum_burst_size / (cwnd * 2)) seconds between each burst (multiplying the congestion window by two allows the the rate to increase during slow-start).
+To achieve the pacing functionality, an implementation would need to arm a timer to wait for this time to elapse.

+If an implementation does not set a timer specifically for pacing sending of bursts, it still needs to respect the above specified time-interval and maximum burst-size to avoid causing excessive packet loss and congestion.
+Thus, at each opportunity to send, the implementation needs to check whether the required interval has elapsed and only transmit up to the maximum burst size at that point.
+These implementations are at risk of underutilizing the network if the next "event" comes long after the intended time-interval between bursts.

 ## Under-utilizing the Congestion Window